rigaya/NVEnc/NVEncC_Options.en.md

 ### --bref-mode &lt;string&gt;
 Specify B frame reference mode.
-- disabled (default)
+- auto (default)
-- each
+- disabled
-  use each B frames as references
+- each ... use each B frames as references
-- middle
-  Only(Number of B-frame)/2 th B-frame will be used for reference
+- middle ... only (Number of B-frame)/2 th B-frame will be used for reference

 ### --direct &lt;string&gt; [H.264]
 Specify H.264 B Direct mode.